All Grammar Topics

 Report speech: dijo que venía (he said he was coming), preguntó si había llegado

-Prepositions & Adverbs4 topics
+Prepositions & Adverbs

 Essential connectors plus contractions: al (a + el) and del (de + el)